Sikhism: Birth of Guru Gobind Singh - 5 January 2019

 of Maundy Money by the Queen.

-The Last Supper was Jesus’ celebration of the Passover during which bread and wine are shared.
+The Last Supper was Jesus’ celebration of the Passover during which bread and wine were shared.
 Jesus referred symbolically to the bread as his body, to be broken on the cross, and the wine as his blood, to be shed for the sake of humanity.
 His instruction

 that bread and wine should be shared ‘in remembrance of me’ has been followed by the Christian church as the Eucharist, Mass, Lord’s Supper or Holy Communion.